 Rogers Island Wildlife Management Area is located in Wildlife Manage Unit 4S.
 This WMA is a popular and productive waterfowl hunting area.
 (View hunting seasons and trapping seasons)

-Access to this WMA is by BOAT ONLY.
+Access to Rogers Island WMA is by BOAT ONLY.
 A foot trail leads from the southern tip of the island through the middle of the property

 Rules, Regulations and Outdoor Safety

 - Public Use of Wildlife Management Areas Regulations

 The following activities are not permitted in Rogers Island WMA: